- Are you creative?

 - Could you work with precision tools?

-If the answer to these questions is yes, then a career as a Bricklayer could be right for you.
+If yes, then a career as a Bricklayer could be right for you.

 Bricklayers lay bricks, concrete blocks, stone and other similar materials to construct or repair walls, arches, chimneys, fireplaces and other structures in accordance with blueprints and specifications.
 You could be installing firebrick in commercial and industrial furnaces and incinerators.
 You could also be working with acid tile and acid brick in pulp mills.